J-McGurn/Cruise-Price-Tracking-WebApp/README.md

 - Add and remove cruises from the graph dynamically to compare

 ## How the Data is Collected
-- The app fetches cruise pricing and cabin information for selected P&O Cruises using a Python script (`price_tracker.py`).
+- The app fetches cruise pricing and cabin information for selected Cruises using Python scripts (`[cruise company]_price_tracker.py`).
-- The script requests data from P&O's public API endpoints for a set of predefined cruise codes and cabin types.
+- The script requests data from the cruise's public API endpoints for a set of predefined cruise codes and cabin types.
 - Data includes:
   - Cruise name and ship
   - Departure port and date